 Angela A. Carone (Angela Palmieri), N-723602 (Feb 20, 1916 – July 29, 2005)

 Angela Carone was born in New York City, the daughter of Frank and Catherine Carone.
 She graduated from the Jersey City Medical Center School of Nursing in May 1940.
 She appeared on the 1940 census as a nurse living in Hoboken, New Jersey.
 2nd Lieutenant Carone served at Camp Upton, New York prior to joining the 32nd Station Hospital at Camp Kilmer, New Jersey on December 29, 1942.
-On March 20, 1943, when she was mentioned in an article in The Jersey Journal which listed “graduates of the Medical Center School of Nursing” serving on active duty.
-It is unclear when she joined the 32nd Station Hospital, but 2nd Lieutenant Carone was listed on the December 31, 1943 roster as Head Nurse, Surgical Ward.
+On March 20, 1943, she was mentioned in an article in The Jersey Journal which listed “graduates of the Medical Center School of Nursing” serving on active duty.
+2nd Lieutenant Carone was listed on the December 31, 1943 roster as Head Nurse, Surgical Ward.
 She was listed as a general duty nurse on the May 1 and December 31, 1944 rosters.
 Carone was promoted to 1st lieutenant on August 7, 1944 and left the unit in July 1945.

 Elizabeth A. Curran, N-731878 (August 28, 1904 – January 31, 1983)